-Sponsor: In the competitive AHP, a not-for-profit or for-profit organization that has an ownership interest in a rental project; and is integrally involved in a homeownership or rental project, as defined by the Bank in its Implementation Plan.
-The AHP regulations state that for scoring purposes only sponsors who are a not-for-profit organization, a state or political subdivision of a state, a state housing agency, a local housing authority, a Native American Tribe, an Alaskan Native Village, or the government entity for Native Hawaiian Home Lands are considered in awarding points.
+Sponsor: In the competitive AHP, a not-for-profit or for-profit organization or public entity that has an ownership interest (including any partnership interest) in a rental project; and is integrally involved in a homeownership or rental project, only sponsors who are a not-for-profit organization, a state or political subdivision of a state, a state housing agency, a local housing authority, a Native American Tribe, an Alaskan Native Village, or the government entity for Native Hawaiian Home Lands are considered in awarding points.
 Other entities, including for-profits, may sponsor an application and receive AHP funding but cannot receive points for such sponsorship.
 Please refer to the Bank's Scoring Criteria (Priority 2) in Section II.H.

-Subsidized Advance: An advance to a member at an interest rate reduced below the Bank's cost of funds by use of a subsidy.
+Subsidized Advance: An advance to a member at an interest rate reduced below the Bank's cost of funds by use of AHP subsidy.

-Subsidy: (1) A direct subsidy, provided that if a direct subsidy is used to write down the interest rate on a loan extended by a member, sponsor, or other party to a project, the subsidy must equal the net present value of the interest foregone from making the loan below the lender's market interest rate;

-or (2) The net present value of the interest revenue foregone from making a subsidized advance at a rate below the Bank's cost of funds.
+Subsidy: (1) A direct subsidy, provided that if a direct subsidy is used to write down the interest rate on a loan extended by a member, sponsor, or other party to a project, the subsidy must equal the net present value of the interest foregone from making the loan below the lender's market interest rate; or (2) The net present value of the interest revenue foregone from making a subsidized advance at a rate below the Bank's cost of funds.